 1. Choose the most suitable platform for development

 There are many ‘turn-key’ ecommerce options on the market, with the likes of Shopify, WooCommerce and Magento offering ready-made platforms with no need for any coding.
-However, even for smaller players, it can still be worth seeking out ecommerce web development services for small businesses, to ensure the store is fully optimized.
+However, even for smaller players, it can still be worth seeking out ecommerce website development services for small businesses, to ensure the store is fully optimized.

-Magento, in particular can be a great option, offering flexibility in the store’s look and feel.
+Magento Vietnam, in particular can be a great option, offering flexibility in the store’s look and feel.
 It comes with valuable default features and added open source plug-ins.

 Top reasons to choose Magento as your ecommerce platform development